TARGENE/targene-pipeline/docs/src/negative_control.md

 see the [Overview](@ref) section for more info on the command line options.

 At the moment, there are two types of analyses you can perform with this sub-pipeline: permutation tests and comparisons with "non-functional" random variants drawn from the genome.
 Furthermore, this is restricted to interaction parameters (IATE).
 In both cases, you will need to define positive hits.
-This is traditionally done via p-value filtering, you will thus need to specify both a pvalue column (from the "summary.csv" file) and a threshold `PVAL_COL` and `PVAL_THRESHOLD` parameters.
+This is traditionally done via p-value filtering, you will thus need to specify both a pvalue column (from the "summary.csv" file) and a threshold: `PVAL_COL` and `PVAL_THRESHOLD` parameters.

 ## Permutation tests